serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 I have been mainly involved in building products with serverless architectures for the last couple of months, here at Glassdoor.
 Here are few questions on everyone's mind -

 1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
-2) Is there a way for frontend and backend teams to collaborate more smoothly?
 3) Can we fire single query which can construct a nested response from multiple data sources?
 4) Is there an easy way to secure the endpoint, paginate through the data, aggregate the results at scale and what not?
 5) Can we pay per query execution rather than running fleet of servers?